Course Scheduling Process

 Creating the new term

 The upcoming semester courses begin with a “roll” from the previous (same) term.
 These classes appear just as they were when the last term ended, with whatever settings that were in place then; so they would have the maximum enrollment, instructors, meeting patterns and restrictions that were on those sections at the end of that term the year before.
+However, seat allocations and registrar room assignments are not rolled to the new term.

 Creating a brand new course